Literacy with ICT Across the Curriculum banner

 ---.
 Interdisciplinary Middle Years Multimedia (IMYM) Model

 ---.
 Reporting on Key Competencies in Mathematics, Reading Comprehension, Expository Writing, and Student Engagement with School in the Middle Years.
-Winnipeg, MB: Manitoba Education and Training, 2005.
+Winnipeg, MB: Manitoba Education and Early Childhood Learning, 2005.

 ---.
 Rethinking Classroom Assessment with Purpose in Mind; Assessment for Learning, Assessment as Learning, Assessment of Learning.
-Winnipeg, MB: Manitoba Education and Training, 2006.
+Winnipeg, MB: Manitoba Education and Early Childhood Learning, 2006.

 Manitoba Education and Youth.
 Independent Together: Supporting the Multilevel Learning Community.
 Winnipeg, MB: Manitoba Education and Youth, 2003.